hpluska/APCompSciPrinciples/labs/WebDev/Headings/README.md

 <body>
 </body>
 </html>

 ```
+- [ ] In the body section create a new type 1 header.
+Title the header "Challenge 1".

-- [ ] Copy and paste the text below into the body section of the code.
+- [ ] Copy and paste the text below the header you created above.
 Save this file and view the contents - notice everything is mashed up!
 Using the paragraph and heading tags from this lesson to style the text to make it more readable.

 ```
 My Pets